dominickpastore/pymd4c/README.md

   `MD_ATTRIBUTE` value in `details` consists of a list of 2-tuples:
   `(text_type, text)` where `text_type` is an `md4c.TextType` (see "Enums"
   below) and `text` is the actual text as a `str`.

+  Note that attributes may not always be provided.
+For example, an indented code block will not contain `info` or `lang` attributes.
+In those cases, the value will be `None`.

 `text_callback` must also accept two parameters, but they are different: